nymtech/nym/documentation/dev-portal/src/tutorials/cosmos-service/client.md

 ```

 ## `main()`
 This is the root logic of the `client`.
-Using `[tokio](URL_TO_DO)` for the async runtime, this function performs the following functions:
+Using `[tokio](https://tokio.rs/)` for the async runtime, this function performs the following functions:
-* If not already existing, creates a Nym client with config at `/tmp/client`.
-Otherwise it loads the already existing client from this config.
+* If not already existing, create a Nym client with config at `/tmp/client`.
+Otherwise load the already existing client from this config.
-* Matches the command from the CLI - in this instance, the `QueryBalance` function which will be defined in the next section.
-This will create a `BalanceRequest` and send this to the `service`, before returning the response sent back to it to the main thread and printing this to the console.
+* Matche the command from the CLI - in this instance, the `QueryBalance` function which will be defined in the next section.
+This creates a `BalanceRequest` and sends this to the `service`, before returning the response back to the main thread and print this to the console.
-* Performs a proper shutdown of the running Nym client.
+* Perform a proper shutdown of the Nym client.

 ```rust
 #[tokio::main]